By Andrew Heffernan

 Creatine is the body's primary fuel source during the first few seconds of any exercise, and continues to be the primary fuel source during repeated bouts of high-intensity exercise (think: sprinting and weightlifting).
 This fuel is stored in your cells and typically acquired through dietary sources such as meat and fish.
-Supplementing with creatine allows you to top off your cellular stores, to help you have more of it available during exercise.
+Supplementation allows you to top off your cellular stores of creatine, helping make more of it available during exercise.

 At typical servings (5 to 10 grams per day) of a creatine product, it can take a month or more of supplementation to build up your cellular creatine stores enough to make a noticeable difference in your workouts.
 Creatine loading allows you to reach those levels in as little as a week.

 Continuing at a higher amount for longer than a week to 10 days won't do you any good — you can't make your cellular tanks any larger, after all — so once they're topped off, be sure dial back your daily intake to the maintenance level.

 “Water retention is the most common event reported in the first several days of creatine use," says Paul Falcone, senior scientist for LADDER nutrition.
 Retaining water can occasionally lead to bloating and other gastrointestinal issues, including frequent urination.